 We have a section of our website entirely dedicated to facts about Lent, from the different days of Lent to what days like Ash Wednesday mean to the wider community.
 If you need any help or guidance through Lent this year, sign up for 40acts, and do Lent generously.

 40acts is a daily generosity challenge that runs throughout the period of Lent, created by the charity Stewardship.
 During 2017, 100,000+ individuals and thousands of groups took the 40acts challenge, creating a wave of more than 4million generous acts in 180 countries around the world.
 Sign up for the 2020 challenge!

-40activists (you!) receive a daily email from the 1st March – 15th April (not including Sundays!), with a generosity challenge (an ‘act’) and short Bible-based blog sent straight to your inbox.
+40activists (you!) receive a daily email throughout Lent (not including Sundays!), with a generosity challenge (an ‘act’) and short Bible-based blog sent straight to your inbox.
 Each act is designed to sharpen your awareness and give you practical ways to stretch your faith as well as your generosity, with three challenge levels.

 The email you get each day throughout the challenge will look a bit like this.
 Inside will be an act, three different ways you might complete it, and a Bible-based blog created by a Christian writer.